Skip to content

 🔸 Easy to clean

-🔸 Ideal for everyday life
+🔸 Ideal for daily life

 🟡 Nubuck / Suede

-Very elegant, but more delicate : requires specific products.
+Very elegant, but more delicate: requires specific products.

-🔸 Velvety, warm and natural
+🔸 Velvety, warm, and natural

 🔸 Soft and breathable